Do GPUs Really Need New Tabular File Formats?: Discussions

+One often overlooked dimension in studying file formats is the I/O data path, namely, where the input data is stored and how it is transferred.
+In this work, we use local-attached NVMe SSDs, since this setup is the simplest and also enables us to scale the number of SSDs.
+However, this is no longer the dominant configuration in the AI era, where cloud object storage~\cite{DBLP:journals/pvldb/DurnerL023} and network-attached storage~\cite{DBLP:conf/btw/LuoB0B25} accessed via NICs are becoming increasingly important for GPUs.
+This shift is also visible in NVIDIA's high-end DGX servers integrating eight GPUs, each with its own NIC, but only a single SSD~\cite{nvidiaDGXB300Guide,nvidiaDGXH100Guide}.
+We therefore expect future file-format studies to increasingly consider these storage settings.

-\myparagraph{Rewriting Beyond GPU.} The rewriter is not limited to GPUs, as it applies Parquet configurations without relying on hardware-specific assumptions.
-Using the rewriter, rewriting Parquet for different hardware simply means selecting different configurations.
-For example, \highlight[gggreenlight]{Insight~3} and \highlight[ggredlight]{Insight~4} also apply to CPU-based systems, and parts of these ideas are already being discussed or merged in Apache Arrow Rust~\cite{arrow-rs-issue-7739,arrow-rs-issue-8358,arrow-rs-issue-8378,arrow-rs-pr-8257}.
-Overall, this leads to a simple principle across hardware platforms: when a file is queried frequently, rewriting it into a hardware-optimized configuration can improve performance in subsequent queries. {}
+\myparagraph{Rewriting Beyond GPU.} While we focus on GPUs, our rewriter is not GPU specific, and applies Parquet configurations without hardware-specific assumptions.
+Rewriting Parquet for different hardware simply means selecting different configurations.
+For example, \highlight[gggreenlight]{Insight~3} and \highlight[ggredlight]{Insight~4} also apply to CPU-based systems, and parts of these ideas are already being discussed in the Arrow Rust library~\cite{arrow-rs-issue-7739,arrow-rs-issue-8358,arrow-rs-issue-8378,arrow-rs-pr-8257,arrowRsPR9826}.
+Overall, this leads to a simple principle: when a file is queried frequently, rewriting it into a hardware-optimized format can improve performance in subsequent queries.
+While this reasoning justifies new formats, we have shown it also applies to the Parquet format itself with a different~configuration.

+\begin{acks} This work has been partially funded by the LOEWE Spitzenprofessur of the state of Hesse (III 5-519/05.00.003-(0005)), and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC3057/1 “Reasonable Artificial Intelligence”, Project No. 533677015).
+We also thank DFKI Darmstadt and hessian.AI for their support and grateful to Nils Boeschen, Andrew Lamb, and the RAPIDS team for their~feedback. \end{acks}